pebreo/pebreo.github.io/midgame/part3-polyamory.md

 Why does it matter and is there acsolution?

-Polyamory is a relationship style with more than 2 romantic partners.
+Polyamory is a relationship style with more than two romantic partners.
 It is under the umbrella of ethical non-monogamy (ENM) which is the broader term.
-ENM refers to swinging, dont-ask-dont-tell, open relationships etc.
+ENM refers to swinging, dont-ask-dont-tell, open relationships etc. Here, I just refer polyamory...

 The first stop on this journey is introspection.
 Can you be brutally honest with yourself about your desires and limitations?
 For many, it is no.